(lee voe loo koe VOR in)

 Delayed late methotrexate elimination (serum methotrexate levels >0.2 micromolar at 72 hours and >0.05 micromolar at 96 hours post methotrexate infusion): Continue 7.5 mg IV every 6 hours until methotrexate level is <0.05 micromolar

-Delayed early methotrexate elimination and/or evidence of acute renal injury (serum methotrexate level ≥50 micromolar at 24 hours, ≥5 micromolar at 48 hours or a doubling or more of the serum creatinine level at 24 hours post methotrexate infusion): 75 mg IV every 3 hours until methotrexate level is <1 micromolar, followed by 7.5 mg IV every 3 hours until methotrexate level is <0.05 micromolar
+Delayed early methotrexate elimination and/or evidence of acute renal injury (serum methotrexate level ≥50 micromolar at 24 hours, ≥5 micromolar at 48 hours or a doubling or more of the serum creatinine level at 24 hours post methotrexate infusion [likely to develop reversible renal failure]): 75 mg IV every 3 hours until methotrexate level is <1 micromolar, followed by 7.5 mg IV every 3 hours until methotrexate level is <0.05 micromolar

-Significant clinical toxicity in the presence of less severe abnormalities in methotrexate elimination or renal function (as described above): Extend levoleucovorin treatment for an additional 24 hours (total of 14 doses) in subsequent treatment cycles.
+Significant clinical toxicity in the presence of impaired methotrexate elimination or renal impairment (as described above): Extend levoleucovorin treatment for an additional 24 hours (total of 14 doses) in subsequent treatment cycles.

 Delayed methotrexate elimination due to third space fluid accumulation, renal insufficiency, or inadequate hydration: May require higher levoleucovorin doses or prolonged administration.

-Folic acid antagonist overdose: Pediatrics and Adults: IV: 7.5 mg (~5 mg/m2) every 6 hours; continue until the methotrexate level is <0.01 micromolar (10-8 M).
+Folic acid antagonist overdose: IV: 7.5 mg (~5 mg/m2) every 6 hours; continue until the methotrexate level is <0.01 micromolar (10-8 M).
 Initiate treatment as soon as possible after methotrexate overdose.
-Increase the levoleucovorin dose to 50 mg/m2 IV every 3 hours if the 24 hour serum creatinine has increased 50% over baseline, or if the 24-hour methotrexate level is >5 micromolar (5 x 10-6 M), or if the 48-hour methotrexate level is >0.9 micromolar (9 x 10-7 M); continue levoleucovorin until the methotrexate level is <0.01 micromolar (10-8 M).
-Hydration (aggressive) and urinary alkalinization (with sodium bicarbonate) should also be maintained.
+Increase the levoleucovorin dose to 50 mg/m2 IV every 3 hours if the 24-hour serum creatinine has increased 50% over baseline, or if the 24 hour methotrexate level is >5 micromolar (5 x 10-6 M), or if the 48-hour methotrexate level is >0.9 micromolar (9 x 10-7 M); continue levoleucovorin until the methotrexate level is <0.01 micromolar (10-8 M).
+Hydration (aggressive) and urinary alkalinization (urinary pH ≥7 with sodium bicarbonate) should also be maintained.

 Lyophilized powder: Reconstitute the 50 mg vial with 5.3 mL NS (preservative free) to a concentration of 10 mg/mL.
+Reconstitute 175 mg vial with 17.7 mL NS (preservative free) to a concentration of 10 mg/mL.
 Do not use if solution appears cloudy or contains a precipitate.
 May further dilute for infusion in NS or D5W to a final concentration of 0.5 to 5 mg/mL.

 Injection solution: May further dilute for infusion in NS or D5W to a concentration of 0.5 mg/mL.